Minister Hogan Announces Designation of Dublin Docklands areas as a Strategic Development Zone (SDZ)

 - 26/05/10: Gormley Publishes Dublin Docklands Development Authority Corporate Governance Reports DDDA to be brought within the remit of the C&AG

-- 27/03/09: Gormley appoints Chairman of the Dublin Docklands Development Authority
+- 02/05/07: Roche Appoints Chairperson & Board Members of Dublin Docklands Development Authority